-It really, truly is as simple as finding a trail and running.
+Read for the secret?
+The best wait to start trail running truly is as simple as finding a trail and running on it.
 That’s the best part about it.
 Running is one of our most basic, primal instincts, and nothing feels more primal than running through the woods.
 (And if you aren’t feeling the “primal urge” to run, just pretend there is a really fast bear behind you…)

 But, for the sake of this blog post, and making that transition a little easier, I’ve got some tips for those of you who are looking to make the transition between road and trail running.